 I’m Will Fitch.
-I currently work at Clearswift as a placement student, but I also work on some other things.
+I currently work at Clearswift as a placement student building the automation testing framework, but I also work on some other things - my Employability Profile can be found here.
 I like to write software, play music, and run around the wilderness.
 I also like minimalist websites, but I don’t make them.
 Here are some things I do make:

 Since starting work in an open office, I’ve noticed I’m less able to concentrate than I’d like to be as the day goes on.
 While I could just be tired, I’m also interested in the effect of stale air on cognitive function, and as such I decided to measure if there was a notable change in air quality over the course of a day or week, and how that change affected productivity if at all.
 I also didn’t want to pay £100 to satisfy some mild curiosity and had an Arduino lying around not doing anything, so I built the CO2 detector myself.

 My handwriting has always been awful.
 I’ve tried buying fancy pens (useless), learning to write in different styles (scruffy in all of them), learning to write with my left hand (even worse), and learning elvish calligraphy (fun but useless).
 I’ve finally given up and let the machines translate for me.